 Chart 1 depicts the estimated fugitive emissions over the life of the Project under the Development Consent SSD 10418.
-The majority of the estimated Project fugitive emissions would occur in the last 10-12 years of the Project life.
-As the majority of the Project fugitive emissions are expected to occur in the latter part of the Project life, MACH Energy would continue to periodically evaluate technological advancements in fugitive emission abatement technology and would implement additional reasonable and feasible fugitive greenhouse gas mitigation measures that may become available over the life of the Project.
+The majority of the estimated Project fugitive emissions would occur in the last 10 to 12 years of the Project life.
+As the majority of the Project fugitive emissions are expected to occur in the latter part of the Project life, MACH Energy would continue to periodically evaluate technological advancements in fugitive emission abatement technology and would implement additional reasonable and feasible fugitive greenhouse gas mitigation measures that may become available over the life of the Project (Section 7.6.1).